Louise DeKoven Bowen: Personal life and death

 Bowen married the banker, Joseph Tilton Bowen, in 1886.
 Their four children were John DeKoven Bowen (b.
-1887); Joseph T. Bowen (b.
+1887); Joseph Tilton Bowen Jr. (b.
 1889); Helen Hadduck Bowen (1890–1972), wife of William M. Blair; and Louise DeKoven Bowen (b.
 1892).
 Bowen died of a stroke in 1953 in Chicago and is buried in Graceland Cemetery.

 Legacy

 Louise DeKoven Bowen's papers are part of the Richard J. Daley Library Special Collections and University Archives at the University of Illinois at Chicago.